reiirei/Gluco-Guide/CC/Readme.md

 ## Deploy
 - Clone this repository
-- You need to prepare two services: cloud storage & cloud SQL
+- You need to make database
   - mysql configuration :
     - create database
     - ```